 Job searching takes time.
 Lots of time.

-Much of this time is wasted on tasks that can be simplified–if not completely cut out–by getting organized during the job search process.
+Yet much of this time is wasted on tasks that can be simplified — if not completely cut out — by getting organized during the job search process.

-Here are five tips for how to organize your job search so you aren’t bogged down with busy-work.
-With your new found time, you focus on what will really land you the job of your dreams—networking, customizing your resumes and cover letters, and preparing for interviews.
+Here are five tips for how to organize your job search so you aren’t bogged down with busy work.